TroyFPV48/robyn/README.md

 3. Run `maturin develop` or `maturin develop --cargo-extra-args="--features=io-uring"` for using the experimental version of actix-web.
 This command will build the Robyn Rust package and install it in your virtual environment.

+4. Run `pip install -e robyn` to run robyn locally.

-4. Run `python3 integration_tests/base_routes.py`.
+5. Run `python3 integration_tests/base_routes.py`.
 This file contains several examples of routes we use for testing purposes.
 You can modify or add some to your likings.

 You can then request the server you ran from an other terminal.
 Here is a `GET` request done using [curl](https://curl.se/) for example:
 ```bash